0

 Your Cart is Empty

-Your brain is pretty sneaky at the best of times, but right now it can downright treacherous.
+Your brain is pretty sneaky at the best of times, but right now it can be downright treacherous.
 It will work really hard to convince you that you don't 'need' to go for that run, when could stay at home, surrounded by warmth, food and comfort.
-Afterall why would you want to go and run 10 miles in a pandemic when you can kick back and watch NetFlix with some chocolate?

 This thought process is a hardwired protection mechanism that keeps us safe and can be very useful in the fight for survival.
 For instance it's that seem mechanism that tells us to be sensible when we're out on our run and to give people space.
 However, it can also hold us back from achieving what we are truly capable of.